When to Fly

 The shoulder months of June and September are pleasant times to visit and slightly lower hotel rates and cheaper Geneva flights can be found.

-October, November, April, and May have fewer crowds, and possibly the lowest rates, although some hotels are closed during the low season.
+October, November, April, and May have fewer crowds, and possibly the cheapest flights to Geneva available, although some hotels are closed during the low season.

-Geneva is Switzerland's second-largest city, located at the southwestern end of Lake Geneva (Lac Léman in French) where the Rhone river flows out of the lake.
+Take a flight to Geneva and see Switzerland's second-largest city, located at the southwestern end of Lake Geneva (Lac Léman in French) where the Rhone river flows out of the lake.
 It is almost completely encircled by France and therefore French-speaking, although English is spoken widely.

 It is known as the "capital of peace" due to its tradition of humanitarianism.
 Several international organisations are based in Geneva including the European headquarters of the UN, the Red Cross (with a museum beneath the offices) and the World Trade Organisation.
 It is also one of Switzerland's business cities.